Accessing library textbooks: What you need to know

 Why isn’t my textbook available in print?

-Do the e-books at the library have unlimited availability?
+Do the e-books at the Library have unlimited simultaneous users?

 I saw the e-book on Kindle/iBooks.
 Why doesn’t the library have it?